9 hurt after roof collapses at Houston construction site

 Firefighters responded to the roof collapse Monday morning at a hotel under construction north of downtown Houston.

-Video from local television stations showed firefighters using a ladder from a truck to bring down some injured workers on stretchers.
+Video from local TV stations showed firefighters using a ladder from a truck to bring down some injured workers on stretchers.

 The injuries to workers who were taken to hospitals included cuts and broken bones.